Purple heart plant (Tradescantia pallida) is the queen of all plants!

 - Taiwanese studies report it to improve blood circulation.

-- It is also reported that purple heart plant has anti-inflammatory and anti-oxidant properties.
+- It is also reported that the purple heart plant has anti-inflammatory and anti-oxidant properties.

 - In China, Tradescantia Pallida is called Shui Gui Cao (Water Turtle Grass) that is considered beneficial for treating kidney